googlegenomics/readthedocs/docs/source/includes/dataflow_setup.rst

     .. container:: content

-      (2) Copy your ``client_secrets.json`` to same directory at the Jar.
+      (2) Copy your ``client_secrets.json`` to same directory as the Jar.
 If you do not already have this file, see the `sign up instructions <https://cloud.google.com/genomics/install-genomics-tools#authenticate>`_ to obtain it.